|Pettus "Pete" Cowley Gibbons

 Rick always remained in the arts and performed in plays, was a member of several Chorales, loved blowing his trumpet, and would be ready to perform any time or any where there were music and a spotlight.
 If you didn't have the music for him, he just happened to always carry his infamous "pitch pipe" in his pocket for on the spot performances!
 He had a true passion for music and an incredible God-given talent for singing.
 What an amazing First Tenor voice!
 Everyone LOVED to watch Rick perform and hear him sing.
 He had such a tremendous love for life, music, challenging conversations, quips and most of all ... his family and friends.
 We could always count on him to make our day brighter with a corny joke, silly pun, or his quirky smile.

 Rick was truly a blessing to this world and to all who knew him.
 We love you and will miss you more than words can express.
 Although we have lost a great man, Heaven has gained a singing Saint!

-To members of the Chorale who knew Betty, a standout memory of her was on the Chorales tour to England in 1999 where she decided to roast the conductor at the farewell dinner.
-She rewrote one of the songs sung on tour to fit the situation and conducted the choir in the new arrangement to the hilarious delight of all.
+To members of the Chorale who knew Betty, a standout memory of her was on the Chorale¹s tour to England in 1999 where she decided to "roast" the conductor at the farewell dinner.
+She rewrote one of the songs sung on tour to "fit" the situation and conducted the choir in the new arrangement to the hilarious delight of all.

 Cecil grew up in Oak Cliff, graduating from Sunset High School.
 He met the love of his life, Arta, while attending Lubbock Christian College.
 They had three children.
 He was active in his local church and in recent years led the church choir.
 He retired from the U.S. Postal Service to perfect his favorite hobby, golf.